Xunnamius/black-flag/README.md

  * instances that constitute the command line interface.
  */
-export const configureExecutionPrologue: ConfigureExecutionPrologue = async ( program, // <== This is: the root yargs instance context
+export const configureExecutionPrologue: ConfigureExecutionPrologue = async ( program, // <== This is: the root yargs instance (effector) context
 ) => {
   // Typically unnecessary (and suboptimal) to use this hook.
 Configure commands
-  // (including the root command) declaratively using the filesystem instead.
+  // (including the root command) declaratively using the simple declarative
-  // Otherwise, at this point, you're just using yargs but with extra steps.
+  // filesystem-based API instead.
+Otherwise, at this point, you're just using
-  // Prefer the simple filesystem-based declarative API over this function!
+  // yargs but with extra steps.
 };

 /**